stirera/d-chimer_v1/README_3.md

 ## 3. Installation
-Users can execute the `INSTALL.sh` bash script once this repo is cloned, to get the d-chimer and python libraries and custom data.
+Users can execute the `INSTALL.sh` bash script once this repo is cloned, to get d-chimer source code, the python libraries and custom data.
 ### 3.1 d-chimer code and python libraries :
 - Clone or download the d-chimer repository.